Tech3: Partnership with Yamaha

 In early 2018, after twenty years' association with Yamaha, the team made a shock announcement to make an intended move to KTM beginning in the 2019 season, becoming a satellite team to the Austrian firm's MotoGP presence.

 The Tech3 squad are considered as a 'junior' or development team, signing upcoming riders early in their MotoGP class careers.

+This announcement also affected Tech3's Moto2 programme, as they switched to KTM chassis.

 In mid-2018, Tech3 also confirmed they would be entering the inaugural season of the MotoE World Cup in 2019.

 After the 2019 season in Moto2, with KTM withdrawing from the series, for 2020 Tech3 will field a two-rider team in the Moto3 class for the first time, also using KTM machinery.

-In the 2020 season Tech3 recorded their first ever premier-class win in their 373rd start at the Styrian Grand Prix in Austria, KTM's home event.
+In the 2020 season, Tech3 recorded their first ever premier-class win in their 373rd start at the Styrian Grand Prix in Austria, KTM's home event.
 The race was won by Miguel Oliveira.
 Rider and team repeated the feat at the final race of the season in Portugal, Oliviera's home race.

+Partnership with Gas Gas

+In mid-2022, Tech3 has announced their partnership with Spanish motorcycle manufacturer Gas Gas, KTM's sister brand.
+The deal saw Tech3 will carry Gas Gas's crimson red color from 2023 onwards.

+Tech3 continued their partnership with KTM in Moto3 class in that season before also switched to GasGas in 2024 season.

+On 13 June 2024, Tech3 announced that they will be reverting to a Factory KTM side alongside the Red Bull KTM Squad.
+The team will be rebranded as Red Bull KTM Tech3.
+They also announced Enea Bastianini and Maverick Vinales as their riders for 2025.